By Mike Aoki, President of Reflective Keynotes & Contact Center Expert

 Leaders need to be role models for healthy behaviors.
 For example, Eric says when a leader sends a late-night email, subordinates may feel they have to respond immediately.
 What you do as a leader sets the tone for your team.
 In Eric’s case, he tries to end his workday at 6:00 PM.
 That shows he places priority on his personal life, and his team can, as well.
 While emergencies happen and you cannot always avoid late-night work challenges, Eric says, “My brother gave me advice: don’t try to force a decision in a moment of haste.”
 He adds, “Don’t try to force productivity by gaining more hours, sometimes you actually get the short end of the stick that way.”

 Role Modeling the Right Behaviors

 One of his goals is to, “Be as good as I am with my (work) team, with my own family.”
 Eric believes, “Being the best version of yourself … is hard to do when you are constantly sacrificing on one side.”
 Being able to have a nice family dinner, play a board or have a nice chat with family gives you mental space to be “clear of mind.”
 It also role models the right behaviors for your team and gives them permission to have balance.

 Role modeling the right behaviors, creating the best culture, building relationships, reserving time to focus on the big picture and spending time with his family are important parts of a typical day in life for Eric.

-Listen to the full episode of the podcast below or on your favorite podcast player:
+Listen to the full episode of the podcast below:

 Subscribe to Uniphore’s podcast “Conversations that Matter” on Apple Podcasts, Spotify or Google Podcasts to get notified when we talk with Heather Arthur from Rogers Communications and her day in life as a contact center leader.